rheia-framework/RHEIA/docs/sphinx/optimization.rst

 	'pol order': 2

-Determining the appropriate polynomial order is case-specific.
+Determining the appropriate polynomial order is strongly case-specific.
 A method to determine the order is presented in the next section :ref:`lab:detpolorder`.

 'objective names': [obj_names]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~